KacperNlp/KacperNlp/README.md

 # Hi there 👋, I'm Kacper :D
-## Junior Frontend-dev
+## Frontend-dev
 <img src="./images/githubBg.png">

 ### About me:

-I'm junior frontend-dev and I'm from Poland.
+I'm frontend-dev and I'm from Poland.
 I really enjoy learning languages and frameworks, especially React.
 If you want to know something more about me, you can check my website: https://kacpernlp.pl/

 ### My skills: